-DB: Well, I mean like a lot of brands they evolve.
+DB: Well, I mean, like a lot of brands, they evolve.
 And our brand when we first started, it was an acronym.
-We were looking at providing solutions, being an online retailer ourselves, we were looking at providing turnkey solutions for online retail operations.
+We were looking at providing solutions.
+Being an online retailer ourselves, we were looking at providing “Turnkey solutions for Online Retail Operations”.
 So, it was an acronym for that purpose.
 But actually, the product we started to build, we knew had a much broader focus than purely online retail and solved the digital transformation requirements of enterprise in any industry.
-And so we're really, we've never used the, uh, an acronym, but, um, it's always been TORO as a brand.
-Then, when we launched the iPaaS platform, then we changed our name to TORO Cloud.
-So instead of becoming just TORO, we actually started out as torocloud.io as our domain name, it became torocloud.com.

-DB: No, no. TORO wasn’t my Zodiac.
-I’m an Aquarian.
+DB: No, no. Toro wasn’t my Zodiac.
+I’m an Aquarius.

 KM: Alright, okay.

-With TORO now established, David and his team had his sights set on creating a low-code solution that would be ideal for mid sized enterprises who usually faced the same problems that large scale organizations had, but without the huge resources and manpower.
+With Toro now established, David and his team had his sights set on creating a low-code solution that would be ideal for mid-sized enterprises who usually faced the same problems that large scale organisations had, but without the huge resources and manpower.

-So now that TORO Cloud is here, what problem did you tackle first on your TORO Cloud platform?
+KM: So, now that Toro Cloud is here, what problem did you tackle first on your Toro Cloud platform?

 These are the domains where our low-code platform excels.

-Now, to other members of the organizations - so for example, a marketing executive - they could be looking at digital transformation just within their domain, their department.
-So they may want to integrate their CRM system with their online store, their e-commerce, or their billing systems.
-They might have met multiple marketing campaigns being managed through offline and online online systems.
+Now, to other members of the organisations - so for example, a marketing executive - they could be looking at digital transformation just within their domain, their department.
+So, they may want to integrate their CRM system with their online store, their e-commerce, or their billing systems.
+They might have met multiple marketing campaigns being managed through offline and online systems.
 They may want a single customer view across all of those systems.
-To them - to a marketing executive - that's what digital transformation may mean.
+To them, to a marketing executive, that's what digital transformation may mean.

-So it becomes a platform, really, for digital transformation, whether your objective is creating a new digital company with new digital products with a new digital economy, or simply automating processes, or getting a single view across the organization across all of the applications and data processes and systems.
+So, it becomes a platform, really, for digital transformation, whether your objective is creating a new digital company with new digital products with a new digital economy, or simply automating processes, or getting a single view across the organisation across all of the applications and data processes and systems.
 So that's where we are and that's where we're going.

 KM: Yeah.
 So right now, as we're talking, we're currently in the middle of a global pandemic.
 How do you see digital transformation’s role in this global pandemic that we are in right now?

 DB: Well, it's obviously accelerated the shift to online services.
 The shift was already in place before the pandemic.
-It just really accelerated it because overnight we had everyone working remotely, even in our own organization, we had to, within half an hour, enable everyone to work from home the next day because we were given half an hour's notice that the area was going to be put into lockdown.
-So we were quickly handing out computers and laptops and monitors and Macs to every employee so they could work from home.
-Now, our systems or being a software company offering digital transformation solutions, we were already well-placed to work remotely, and our systems were largely online.
-Our processes were largely online.
-Our collaboration tools were all online.
-And so it was really an easy shift for us.
-But for a lot of companies, this requires large-scale, digital transformation efforts to facilitate remote working and the productivity requirements associated with that.
-The monitoring management, it requires, new processes, new integration to get remote views of online systems as well as on premise systems.
-So it requires a large scale effort.
-All of the things that we've been doing for years, it's accelerating.
+It just really accelerated it because overnight we had everyone working remotely, even in our own organisation.
+We had to, within half an hour, enable everyone to work from home the next day because we were given half an hour's notice that the area was going to be put into lockdown.
+So, we were quickly handing out computers and laptops and monitors and Macs to every employee so they could work from home.

 This has been Kevin Montalbo for Coding Over Cocktails.